Women in Trance — Pioneers, Producers & Modern Stars Complete Guide

 The Pioneer DJs and Producers

 Behind the decks and in the studio, women have been present in trance from its earliest days.
-DJ Rap (Charissa Saverio) bridged jungle and trance in the 1990s.
-Anne Savage was a fixture of UK hard trance.
-Eddie Halliwell collaborator Zara Taylor pushed vocal trance into the 2000s.
-Lisa Lashes commanded UK hard-house and hard-trance crowds across two decades.
+DJ Rap (Charissa Saverio) bridged jungle and trance-adjacent territory in the 1990s.
+Anne Savage was a fixture of the UK hard house / hard dance scene from the mid-1990s onward, part of the original Tidy Girls line-up.
+Vocal-trance specialist Zara Taylor pushed the sound forward in the 2000s through collaborations with Roger Shah / Sunlounger and Sultan + Shepard.
+Lisa Lashes commanded UK hard-house crowds across two decades.
 The "trance is a male genre" framing flattens a more interesting reality, in which women were often the first to push into harder or more experimental territory.

 The Modern Scene